Ösmo railway station

 Ösmo station is a railway station on the Nynäs Line of Stockholm's commuter rail network, located in the urban area of Ösmo in the municipality of Nynäshamn in Stockholm County.
 As of 2019, on a normal winter weekday, the station has approximately 1,300 boarding passengers.
 The station is located on the single-track Hemfosa-Nynäshamn section of the line, and lacks ticket barriers.
-The journey time from Ösmo to Stockholm City Station is approximately 45 minutes.
+The journey time from Ösmo to Stockholm City railway station is approximately 45 minutes.

 History

 The station was opened to traffic in 1901 with the inauguration of the line.
 The station building, designed by architect Ferdinand Boberg, is the best preserved of the Nynäs Line's original station buildings, however is no longer part of the railway, and is now a private house.
 In 2008, the station's platform was extended to accommodate full-length SL X60 trains.
 At the same time, a new entrance was built towards Nyblevägen in the south for a better connection to the new bus terminal, which was inaugurated at the end of 2009.